“There’s no such thing as bad weather, only bad clothes.” – Scandinavian maxim

 - Reduced heat loss compared to merino wool or synthetic base layers

-- Great design: looks good and feels luxurious
+- Great design and luxurious feel

 - Extremely expensive – double the average price of merino base layers